Hemanth-TN/Bridge_Bearing_Classification/readme.md

 As one can observe this is highly imbalanced dataset.

-**Problem Statement**
+**Problem Statement:**

 To predict the condition state of a bridge bearing given its image

-**Solution Approach**
+**Solution Approach:**

-Leverage transfer learning to use the [EfficientNet Models](https://docs.pytorch.org/vision/0.21/models/efficientnet.html)
+* Leverage transfer learning to use the [EfficientNet Models](https://docs.pytorch.org/vision/0.21/models/efficientnet.html)

-The training set is split into training and validation datasets.
+* The training set is split into training and validation datasets.
 These two datasets were used to train the models, while the test dataset was only used to report the accuracy

-The classifier head of the EfficientNet models was modified to suit the problem of 4 classes.
+* The classifier head of the EfficientNet models was modified to suit the problem of 4 classes.

-The data augmentation transformations were used to create more number of images with comparable number of samples for each class.
+* The data augmentation transformations were used to create more number of images with comparable number of samples for each class.

-The last layers of features of EfficientNet models were unfrozen to increase the accuracy
+* The last layers of features of EfficientNet models were unfrozen to increase the accuracy

-The accuracy, F1 Score and other metrics were monitored through tensor board.
+* The accuracy, F1 Score and other metrics were monitored through tensor board.

-The accuracy of the ensemle model was 70% on the test dataset.
+* The accuracy of the ensemle model was 70% on the test dataset.

-The ensemble models is hosted on HugginFace and can be accessed [here](https://huggingface.co/spaces/Hemanth-TN/Bearing-Classification?logs=container)
+* The ensemble models is hosted on HugginFace and can be accessed [here](https://huggingface.co/spaces/Hemanth-TN/Bearing-Classification?logs=container)